-- · Academic performance and aptitude - Career achievements - Ability to perform capably in positions of responsibility for self and others - Potential for leadership in the DNP advanced role.
+- · Academic performance and aptitude - · Career achievements - Ability to perform capably in positions of responsibility for self and others - Potential for leadership in the DNP advanced role.

-Although academic criteria (cumulative GPA, grades earned in nursing courses, and failed/ repeated courses) are the most important factors in admission considerations, additional nonacademic information is considered.
+Although academic criteria (cumulative GPA, grades earned in nursing courses, and failed/ repeated courses) are the most important factors in admission considerations, additional nonacademic information is considered for a holistic admission process.
 These nonacademic factors include but are not limited to:

 - Extracurricular activities

 - Evidence of leadership in nursing

 - Work experience

 - Diversity of experience such as study abroad, knowledge of other cultures, proficiency in other languages

 - Permanent resident of TTUHSC service area county

-- First generation college student
+- · First generation college student

-- Bilingual English /Spanish
+- Fluent in a language in addition to English

 - · Military service